ShiftCipher/Preodator/README.md

 A brief overview of a plan of action to get to the data Explain what you think the best way to report the data to Richard directly would be

+## PUSH NOTIFICATION CAMPAIGN
+  - NewUser
+  - ByPlace

+## AVERAGE USER RETENTION BY VENUE
+  - Users that Submitted Multiple Receipts on Diferents Days
+  - User that Submit Receipts on Diferents Days

 ## FINANCE
   - Utility Total
   - Utility Growth